phronesis/wc-vsbridge/readme.txt

 == Screenshots ==

-1. This shows an example of what vue stofrefront pwa looks like
+1. This shows an example of what vue storefront pwa looks like

 == Changelog ==